Skip to content

 The size of ring can be specified by the client.
 HID client set 16 and 32 for

-When a client initiates a connection, a ring of RX and TX buffers is allocated.
+s a connection, a ring of RX and TX buffers is

 TX and RX buffers respectively.
 On send request from client, the data to be